AI Use Cases/Software

 Why this breaks down without executive feedback in the first 90 days

-The causal dependency graph is probabilistic and starts generic.
-It learns your specific business topology only as executives confirm or correct its inferences-approving that infrastructure refactoring did delay feature delivery, or flagging that a P1 spike was caused by a third-party outage, not a deployment.
+The system's map of what drives your business starts generic.
+It learns how your specific systems and metrics relate only as executives confirm or correct its inferences - approving that infrastructure refactoring did delay feature delivery, or flagging that a P1 spike was caused by a third-party outage, not a deployment.
 If executives treat the briefing as a passive report and skip the feedback loop, the model stagnates.
 False positives stay high, trust erodes, and the system devolves into an expensive aggregation layer rather than a decision-support tool.

 3. 3